aws/aws-sam-cli/README.md

  - Windows: [Docker Toolbox](https://download.docker.com/win/stable/DockerToolbox.exe)
  - Linux: Check your distro’s package manager (e.g. yum install docker)

+For OSX and Windows users: SAM local requires that the project directory (or any parent directory) is listed in Docker file sharing options.

 Verify that docker is working, and that you can run docker commands from the CLI (e.g. ‘docker ps’).
 You do not need to install/fetch/pull any containers – SAM Local will do it automatically as required.

 ### Windows, Linux, OSX with NPM [Recommended]